 Apply a seal coat within six months to one year of installation of new asphalt.
 Check for cracks and have them filled annually.
 Any crack, which is ¼-inch or wider in the pavement, will allow moisture to penetrate to the subbase.
 The goal of a good pavement management plan (PMP) should be to keep the moisture from entering the asphalt pavement.
 Additionally, we recommend applying sealant every two- to-three years, depending on wear.
 This will help prevent deterioration of your pavement due to the sun’s rays, gasoline, traffic, and the weather elements.

-Some causes include inadequate thickness of the pavement section to support the loads traveling across the asphalt, lack of maintenance, and weak or unstable subgrade components.
 Asphalt deteriorates when “fines” aggregates are worn away by weather and traffic.
 When the “fines” are worn away, there is nothing to bind the larger aggregates together and the surface begins to ravel.
 This weakens the pavement section and eventually allows water to penetrate the subgrade, which leads to pavement failure.

 Yes, there are quite a few: Agricultural Oil Seal and Preservation Agent, Solar Reflective Coating, Permeable Pavers, Pervious Concrete, and Porous Asphalt to name a few.
 Please review our Green Paving Solutions for more information.